Ein wahrer Held

 Ein wahrer Held (A True Hero), Op.
-69, is an opera in three acts by Giselher Klebe who with his wife, Lore Klebe, also wrote the libretto based on the play The Playboy of the Western World by John Millington Synge.
+69, is an opera in three acts by Giselher Klebe who with his wife, Lore Klebe, also wrote the libretto based on the 1907 play The Playboy of the Western World by John Millington Synge.

-The opera premiered on 18 January 1975 at the Opernhaus Zürich.
+The opera premiered during the Zurich June Festival on 18 January 1975 at the Zurich Opera House, conducted by Ferdinand Leitner and directed by Imo Moszkowicz.